 Peer tutors are selected through a competitive process that includes faculty recommendations and an interview.
 Interested students may apply directly or ask a faculty member in an English or Writing-Intensive course to recommend them.

-To apply directly, students should provide a resume, a brief statement explaining why they want to tutor writing; two faculty recommendations that address writing ability, interpersonal skills, and reliability; and two writing samples.
+To apply directly to be a peer tutor, students should provide a resume, a brief statement explaining why they want to tutor writing; two faculty recommendations that address writing ability, interpersonal skills, and reliability; and two writing samples.
 If possible, the samples should be from different disciplines, and at least one should use and incorporate sources.
 Faculty recommendations may be sent directly to the Writing Center director Susan Lawrence at firstname.lastname@example.org.

-To begin tutoring in the spring term, students should send applications by the Thanksgiving break of the preceding semester.
+To begin tutoring in the spring term, students should send applications by November 15 of the preceding semester.
 To begin tutoring in the fall, students should send applications by April 15 of the preceding semester.
 All applications should be addressed to the Writing Center director at email@example.com.